piqnt/planck.js/docs/README.md

 # Planck.js API Doc

 A physics simulation in Planck starts by creating a World and adding Bodies and Joints.
 A world is composed of a number of bodies and joints interacting with each other.
-Every time world’s step() function is called, world solver will detect any contact between bodies and then change bodies position and velocity according to velocity, forces, contacts, and joints constraints.
+Every time world’s step() function is called, world solver will advance world time and update bodies position and velocity based on velocities, forces, contacts (collisions), and joints constraints.
+It also detects any contact between objects and updates them if required.
 Let’s create a world:

 ```js